MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.5.0/azps-msgraph-migration-breaking-changes.md

 - Output type has been changed from `Microsoft.Azure.Commands.ActiveDirectory.PSADApplication` to `Microsoft.Azure.PowerShell.Cmdlets.Resources.MSGraph.Models.ApiV10.IMicrosoftGraphApplication`

-- Parameter `Password` has been removed, customized password is not supported anymore, server will assign secret text when creation
+- Parameter `Password` has been removed, customized password is not supported anymore, server assigns secret text when creation

 ### Remove-AzAdApplication